-Using the advocacy strategies described on this website to defend the rights and interests of affected communities often means challenging the interests of local elites and powerful corporations.
+Using the advocacy strategies described in this guide to defend the rights and interests of affected communities often means challenging the interests of local elites and powerful corporations.
 As such, these strategies may involve security risks for you, your organization and the communities that you serve.
 These can include risks to the privacy of your information, the legal status of your organization, your own legal security and sometimes even your physical security.
 The risks of doing corporate accountability work vary widely from country to country, and as human rights advocates you will know best what the risks are in your legal and political environment.

 Sometimes these risks are unavoidable when you are challenging powerful people, but other times they are the result of not being careful enough and a lack of planning.
 While there is no way to completely avoid the risks that accompany this work, there are ways you can reduce the risks.
 The following tips can help make you and your group more secure: